DzakirinMD/object_detection/README.md

 **Trained model as well as tflite file to detect durian disease from leave is store in inference_tflite folder

-Image below show the model is run in my android phone
+Image below show the model is run in my android phone:

 <p align="center">
   <img src="doc/detection.jpeg">